Fulks’ F-250: 1977 Vintage Custom Crew Cab

-The 1977, 6th generation, 4-door F-250s were not a widely offered production of Fords.
+1977, 6th generation, 4-door F-250s were not a widely offered production of Fords.
 Custom made for each owner, they were essentially built by hand, a good majority of them built for the military or the railroad industry.
 These Crew Cab Dentsides (as they were often called) are quite literally two cabs joined at the factory.
 There were only a few thousand made, and obviously so, this makes them quite rare.
-What makes this particular F-250 even more rare is what owner Kip Fulks is the cofounder and President of Innovation and Footwear of Under Armour.
+What makes this particular F-250 even rarer is that owner Kip Fulks is the co-founder and President of Innovation and Footwear of Under Armour.
 Just as he does with his company, Kip enjoys doing things a tad bit differently.

 For the ’77, Kip wanted the retro look, but still wanted all the creature comforts of a newer truck.

 Thus, Fulks entrusted the ’77 to Justin Brunner, owner of Bent Metal Customs in Lansdale, Pennsylvania.
 Justin performed what is best described as a frame off restoration on Kip’s Ford.
 The truck, “Was in absolute pieces when it showed up at the shop,” says Brunner.
 While it was done over a few years, Brunner estimates it took roughly a year of solid work to get all the extensive body work, frame work, paint and so much more that turned Fulks’ F-250 into the gem you see here.